pulp/pulp_rpm/docs/tech-reference/types.rst

  Checksum type used to generate the srpm checksum value

 ``checksum``
  Checksum of the srpm package.
-This is not the srpm header checksum.
+This is not the srpm header checksum

 Metadata
 ^^^^^^^^

 ``filename``
- Filename of the srpm package.
+ Filename of the srpm package

 ``vendor``
- The organization responsible for building this srpm package.
+ The organization responsible for building this srpm package

 ``description``
- A more verbose description of the srpm package.
+ A more verbose description of the srpm package

 ``buildhost``
  The hostname of the build machine on which this package is built

 ``license``
- The license information of the vendor.
+ The license information of the vendor

 ``requires``
- Used to include the required package dependencies for this srpm package.
+ Used to include the required package dependencies for this srpm package

 ``provides``
- Used to include srpm provides information.
+ Used to include srpm provides information

 ``repodata``
  metadata xml snippets for srpm package.
 This includes primary, filelists and other xmls.
- Example format: {"primary" : <primary_xml>, "filelist" : <filelist_xml>, "other" : <other_xml> }.
+ Example format: ``{"primary" : <primary_xml>, "filelist" : <filelist_xml>, "other" : <other_xml> }``

 DRPM
 ----